digital-preservation/PRONOM_Research/Resources/Starter_Pack.md

 You will need:

--   Hex editor
+* Hex editor

--   File format identification tool
+* File format identification tool

--   7ZIP (for certain types of file formats only)
+* 7ZIP (for certain types of file formats only)

 In the introductory reading we found that file format research involves analysing hex and looking for byte sequences within the file format.
-Internally we use HxD **hex editor**, which is a free software and can be downloaded [<u>here</u>].
+Internally we use HxD **hex editor**, which is a free software and can be downloaded [here](https://mh-nexus.de/en/hxd/).
 Other software is available also.

-You will also need a **file format identification tool**, at The National Archives we use [<u>DROID</u>] to analyse files.
-Please download a file format identification tool prior to starting your research, you can use DROID or other tools such as [<u>Siegfried</u>] or [<u>FIDO</u>].
+You will also need a **file format identification tool**, at The National Archives we use [DROID](https://www.nationalarchives.gov.uk/information-management/manage-information/preserving-digital-records/droid/) to analyse files.
+Please download a file format identification tool prior to starting your research, you can use DROID or other tools such as [Siegfried](https://www.itforarchivists.com/siegfried/) or [FIDO](https://openpreservation.org/tools).
 For this exercise the tool should use the data from the PRONOM database.

-You may also need [<u>7Zip tool</u>] for researching container signatures and extracting information from them (more on this later).
+You may also need [7Zip tool](https://www.7-zip.org/download.html) for researching container signatures and extracting information from them (more on this later).

-**
-**

 # Set…

 In this section we will talk you through the following aspects of file format research:

--   Finding information about your file format.
+* Finding information about your file format.

--   How to find the best identification method for your file format (there are three types).
+* How to find the best identification method for your file format (there are three types).

--

--   Creating the signature.
+* Creating the signature.

 To start analysing your file format there are few steps you should follow.
 These steps do not necessarily need to be completed in a set order and you can adjust how you conduct your research to make it most suitable to your individual working methods.

 Steps that we need to take:

--   Things to check before starting.
+* Things to check before starting.
 Verifying the problem you need to solve and double checking your file formats are not already in the database.

--

--   Finding file samples (maybe you have these already), the more the better from lots of different places!
+* Finding file samples (maybe you have these already), the more the better from lots of different places!

--   The type of file format identification in PRONOM.
+* The type of file format identification in PRONOM.

--   How to find a file format signature and analyse your file format using hex and other tools.
+* How to find a file format signature and analyse your file format using hex and other tools.

--   Checking your signature is successful!
+* Checking your signature is successful!

--   Finding additional information about the file format.
+* Finding additional information about the file format.

 ## Check Before Starting

 We recommend as the first step running your files through a file format identification tool.
-To do this, you should have a file format identification tool that uses the data from the PRONOM database, such as DROID, Siegfried and FIDO .
+To do this, you should have a file format identification tool that uses the [data from the PRONOM database](https://www.nationalarchives.gov.uk/PRONOM/Format/proFormatSearch.aspx?status=new), such as DROID, Siegfried and FIDO .
 Secondly, we recommend searching the PRONOM database for your file format using the extension-only search and the free text search.

 If your file is neither in the PRONOM database nor identifying as it should be using the software then it will need a new entry.
 Follow the steps ahead as proposed.
 There is an exception to this rule.
 If your file identifies unexpectedly as a ZIP or OLE2 file then there is a possibility it is a container file.
 See the next section **Types of Identification in PRONOM**.